Batavian Republic: Grand Pensionary and end of the Republic

 The French reaction to this flurry of reforms was mixed, however.
 The very zeal of the program might betoken a renascent nationalism that could work against French interests.
-The debacle of the Battle of Trafalgar had made it clear that the projected invasion had to be scrapped.
+The planned invasion of England was cancelled due to a lack of naval superiority, which was only reinforced by the debacle of the Battle of Trafalgar.
 The Dutch now began to clamor for economies in the form of the return of the Boulogne flotilla, which annoyed Napoleon, because he still had a use for it.
-The man who had led that flotilla to Boulogne, after repelling a surpirior British fleet, Carel Hendrik Ver Huell, was now Secretary for the Navy.
+The man who had led that flotilla to Boulogne, after repelling a superior British fleet, Carel Hendrik Ver Huell, was now Secretary for the Navy.
 He had also become a confidant of the emperor, and now engaged in a secret correspondence with Talleyrand and Napoleon.
 The latter had just concluded the Peace of Pressburg and was busy dividing up Europe in client-kingdoms apportioned to his relatives.
 He saw a good candidate for such a position in the Netherlands in his brother Louis Bonaparte.

 Ver Huell started scheming with his French patrons behind the back of Schimmelpenninck and feeding negative information about the Pensionary that found its way into the French press.
 Schimmelpenninck's position was weakened by the fact that he was slowly going blind.
-The Dutch Secretaries of State and the Staatsraad didn't have much choice: their only options were a complete extinguishing of the national identity in the form of annexation to the Empire, or the lesser evil of a new kingdom under one of Napoleon's relatives.
+The Dutch Secretaries of State and the Staatsraad did not have much choice: their only options were a complete extinguishing of the national identity in the form of annexation to the Empire, or the lesser evil of a new kingdom under one of Napoleon's relatives.
 A Groot Besogne (Grand Commission) was formed to conduct the unequal negotiations with the Emperor.
 The latter, however, refused to speak with the Commission, and only communicated to them through the intermediary of Ver Huell.
 Talleyrand had meanwhile drafted a "Treaty" which contained the conditions under which the crown of "Holland" was to be offered to Louis: no union of the crowns; no conscription; a possible commercial treaty with France; and the basic freedoms of the Netherlands (linguistic, religious, judicial) were to be maintained; while the civil list was fixed at the "modest sum" of 1.5 million guilders.
 The constitution of the Pensionary was actually to be maintained with a few minor alterations (the title of raadpensionaris changed to that of King; and the size of the Staatsraad and the legislative corps nearly doubled).

 The Commission was not allowed to refer back to The Hague.
 Schimmelpenninck made a last-ditch attempt to have the treaty referred to a plebiscite, but he was ignored.
 He resigned on 4 June 1806.
-The next day in St. Cloud, after Napoleon had kept them waiting while he received the Turkish ambassador, the hapless commissioners presented their "petition" to Louis to accept the crown of "Holland", which he graciously did, while Napoleon looked on approvingly.
+The next day at the Château de Saint-Cloud, after Napoleon had kept them waiting while he received the Turkish ambassador, the hapless commissioners presented their "petition" to Louis to accept the crown of "Holland", which he graciously did, while Napoleon looked on approvingly.